scristobal/basic-ecommerce/README.md

   - Components contain minimal to no logic at all.
   - The product list is generated using a server load function.
   - Checkout is computed securely on the server using a form action.
+  - Custom error pages, product or page not found

 - Styled with Tailwind CSS
   - Pixel perfect replication of the original design with some minor fixes.